ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 - You can automate manual testing for multiple platforms
 - There are quality cloud testing providers out there to help you with all your testing needs

-And once you have everything set up, it works quit good.
+And once you have everything set up, it works quite well.

 https://github.com/ryandegruyter/ordina-ionic-appium-protractor